avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * release area scenario as (multi-) polygon shapefile (in Inputs/REL; multiple features are possible)

+  - the release area polygon must not contain any "holes" or inner rings
   - the release area name should not contain an underscore, if so '_AF' is added.
   - recommended attributes are *name*, *thickness* (see :ref:`moduleCom1DFA:Release-, entrainment thickness settings`) and *ci95* (see :ref:`moduleAna4Stats:probAna - Probability maps`)